Enamelon® Fluoride Toothpaste

 Loosely-bound (labile F) fluoride provides a relatively slow-release form of ionic fluoride to plaque and saliva.
 There has been renewed interest in loosely-bound fluoride as a reaction product of fluoridation to act as a potential “reservoir” source of solution fluoride enhancing remineralization and retarding demineralization processes.12

-Ultramulsion® is a patented composition with unique properties benefiting your patients by providing a long-lasting coating that lubricates and soothes the soft tissues of the mouth.
+Hydramulsion™ is composed of unique properties benefiting your patients by providing a long-lasting coating that lubricates and soothes the soft tissues of the mouth.